🥊 Fight Results — The Ring 6 (New York)

 Fight card:

-▪️Teofimo Lopez vs. Shakur Stevenson, 12 rounds, for Lopez’s WBO World super lightweight title
+▪️Teofimo Lopez vs. Shakur Stevenson, 12 rounds, for Lopez’s WBO super lightweight title

-▪️Keyshawn Davis vs. Jamaine Ortiz, 12 rounds, junior welterweight
+▪️Keyshawn Davis vs. Jamaine Ortiz, 12 rounds, super lightweight

-▪️Bruce Carrington vs. Carlos Castro, 12 rounds, for Carrington’s WBC World featherweight title
+▪️Bruce Carrington vs. Carlos Castro, 12 rounds, for the vacant WBC featherweight title

 ▪️Jarrell Miller vs. Kingsley Ibeh, 10 rounds, heavyweight

-▪️Ziyad Almayouf vs. Kevin Castillo, 8 rounds, welterweight
+▪️Ziyad Almaayouf vs. Kevin Castillo, 8 rounds, welterweight